In Brief

 If the Greek still feels abstract, lower it to a human institution you already understand: adoption.

-In every legal jurisdiction on earth, an adoption involves three parties — the birth parent who relinquishes, the adopting parent who receives, and the child who is transferred.
+The adoption of an infant involves three parties — the birth parent who relinquishes, the adopting parent who receives, and the child who is transferred.
 The birth parent consents.
 The adopting parent consents.
-The child does not consent.
-In the case of an infant, the child cannot consent — there is no faculty in a newborn capable of weighing the loss of one home and the gain of another.
-In the case of an older child, consent is a formality layered on top of a decision that has already been made by adults above them.
+The child cannot — there is no faculty in a newborn capable of weighing the loss of one home and the gain of another.
 The direction of causation runs downward, never upward.
 The adults move the child.
 The child does not move the adults.

 No infant ever earned adoption by wanting it.
 No child ever completed the transfer by agreeing to it.
 The child is handed over — not because of anything the child has done, but because of a decision made in rooms the child will never see, by persons whose faces the child will later learn to love.